 The Ten Titles of the Affordable Care Act (ACA)

-The Affordable Care Act (ACA) was passed in 2010, but only in 2014 did it go into full effect.
+Congress passed The Affordable Care Act (ACA) in 2010, but only in 2014 did it go into full effect.
 The ACA is comprised of 10 titles.
-You can think of each titles as a chapters.
+You can think of each title as chapters.
 Each title or chapter deals with different health policy issues.

 1. Title I Affordable and Available Coverage